MAIF/daikoku/storage-sql-migration.md

 # Removing the Mongo-style query DSL from the storage layer

 Working document for a refactor that has landed.
-Everything below is done; what is left is the two open calls in [Indexes](#indexes) and the cross-cutting projects that outlive it (physical deletion, streaming export).
-Keep it until those are settled, then delete it.
+The `JsObject` query DSL is gone; what remains is listed in [What is left](#what-is-left) — two decided items (a GIN index, a dead-index migration) and one that needs a conversation first (physical deletion).
+Delete this file once those are settled.

 ## Goal